pranta-iitp/Group_13_DeepThinker/README.md

 This project implements a **Mini RAG (Retrieval-Augmented Generation) Assistant** capable of answering user queries based on a **custom knowledge base of Indian folktales**.
 The assistant uses **embeddings**, a **vector database**, and an **LLM** to retrieve relevant context and generate accurate, grounded responses.
 This approach significantly reduces hallucination and improves factual and contextual accuracy.

-This project demonstrates understanding of:

-* GenAI fundamentals
+Objective

-* RAG pipeline
+* Design and implement an end-to-end RAG pipeline
-* Embedding generation
+* Use Sentence Transformers for semantic embeddings
-* Vector search
+* Use FAISS as a vector database for similarity search
+* Use FLAN-T5 for grounded answer generation
+* Demonstrate understanding of GenAI system architecture
-* Cloud deployment (Azure preferred)
+* Cloud Deployment
-* Node.js integration
-* GitHub-based workflow

 ---